-Accountable Officer: Director of Operations and Regulatory Services Action(s) required to enhance effectiveness Implementation date In response to the outbreak of Coronavirus, Directorate Management Teams will focus on staff absenteeism and Plans regularly a possible surge in service demand as part of their review of Service Impact Assessments and Business reviewed to support Continuity Plans. response to Coronavirus Management Teams will work with ICT to ensure any ICT provision support critical services in priority order. pandemic.
-Service Impact Assessments and Business Continuity Plans will be reviewed, and work will be undertaken to Review once further integrate the Council's Business Continuity and ICT Disaster Recovery arrangements. normal operations resume.
-To reduce the risk and impact of a successful cyber-attack or malicious actions, the Council follows best practice Ongoing review of and guidance issued by the National Cyber Security Centre (NCSC) and reviews measures regularly.
-NCSC guidance
+Accountable Officer: Director of Operations and Regulatory Services Action(s) required to enhance effectiveness Implementation date In response to the outbreak of Coronavirus, Directorate Management Teams will focus on staff absenteeism and a possible surge in service demand as part of their review of Service Impact Assessments and Business Continuity Plans.
+Management Teams will work with ICT to ensure any ICT provision support critical services in priority order.
+Plans regularly reviewed to support response to Coronavirus pandemic.
+Service Impact Assessments and Business Continuity Plans will be reviewed, and work will be undertaken to further integrate the Council's Business Continuity and ICT Disaster Recovery arrangements.
+Review once normal operations resume.
+To reduce the risk and impact of a successful cyber-attack or malicious actions, the Council follows best practice and guidance issued by the National Cyber Security Centre (NCSC) and reviews measures regularly.
+Ongoing review of NCSC guidance